University of West London: History

 In 2009, the university decided to divest itself of its further education courses, together with its Kings Road site that it had inherited from the Reading College and School of Arts and Design.
 In May 2009, the university announced that it would be closing its Slough campus in 2010 due to the relocation of nursing students, who make up the majority of the student body there, to Reading.
 Other courses would be moved to one of the university's Greater London campuses.
 In July 2009, the university was awarded the Queen's Anniversary Prize for outstanding achievement and excellence in hospitality education.

-In 2010 the responsibility for further education, along with the Kings Road site, were transferred to a relaunched Reading College.
-Although some 40 miles west of London, the university retained its other sites in Reading, including the Crescent Road site that also originated with Reading College and School of Arts and Design.
+In 2010 the responsibility for further education, along with the Kings Road site, was transferred to a relaunched Reading College.
+Although some 40 miles west of London, the university retained its other sites in Reading, including the Crescent Road site that also originated with Reading College and the School of Arts and Design.

 In August 2010, it was announced that the university would change its name to the University of West London, with the Privy Council subsequently granting permission for the change.
 The university unveiled a new logo in April 2011.
-Vice-Chancellor Peter John stated that the changes reflected the university's development since 1992 and new focus on its Brentford and Ealing campuses.
+Vice-chancellor Peter John stated that the changes reflected the university's development since 1992 and a new focus on its Brentford and Ealing campuses.

 In 2015, a £100m expansion of the Ealing campus was completed.
-This work included new facilities such as a new library, student's union and updated teaching facilities.
+This work included new facilities such as a new library, student union and updated teaching facilities - building which was highly unpopular with many of the locals.